 - Post-flow cooling to extend consumable life

-You get a surprisingly punchy small unit that leans heavy on usable power when you run it on 220V.
-The touch-arc start and included consumable kit mean you’ll spend less time hunting parts, and the built-in regulator and hose help you get cutting faster.
+You get a punchy small unit that leans on usable power when you run it on 220V.
+The touch-arc start and included consumable kit mean you spend less time hunting parts, while the built-in regulator and hose help you start cutting faster.

-It’s a solid pick for hobbyists who want to step up to thicker steel, and it’s compact enough to move between the garage and a jobsite when you have the right power and compressor available.
-If you want a balance of power, portability, and starter accessories, this one is worth considering.
+It is a strong pick for hobbyists who want to step up to thicker steel.
+It is also compact enough to move between the garage and a jobsite when you have the right power and compressor available.
+If you want a balance of power, portability, and starter accessories, this one deserves consideration.

 What People Say